 - males start establishing territories at age 9 to 12 years

-- breeding season starts in late June to early August, with most pups being born from May to June
+- breeding season begins in late June to early August, with most pups being born from May to June

 - Females can mate again three to four weeks after giving birth

-- pups can not swim until 2 months
+- pups can not swim until two months

 - Killer whales and great white sharks